department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-findings.md

 2. The review pattern at the end of the application is easy-to-use to check answers and make changes prior to submitting.

-3. Stopping points for information gathering occured frequently around discharge papers (DD-214) and income or deductible information.
+3. Stopping points for information gathering occurred frequently around discharge papers (DD-214) and income or deductible information.

 4. There was confusion and missing information around the VA Benefits and Military Service questions.

-5. Who qualifyies as a dependent, that definition and general question confusion existed for participants who answered yes to having dependents.
+5. Who qualifies as a dependent, that definition and general question confusion existed for participants who answered yes to having dependents.